Can your EV power your home?

 - Volvo EX90 / Polestar 3 + dcbel Ara: $12,000-$15,000 all-in ($9,999 hardware + $2,000-$5,000 install).
 CA buyers cut this by up to $13,800 via state rebates.

 Add $1,500-$4,000 if your home needs an electrical panel upgrade (common on sub-200A services).
-The California rebate stack is the single biggest regional lever โ a $15,000 gross install can drop below $2,000 for a qualified CA household.
+Run your panel through our free NEC 220.83 panel calculator first — it'll tell you whether you actually need an upgrade or whether load management could let you skip it.
+The California rebate stack is the single biggest regional lever — a $15,000 gross install can drop below $2,000 for a qualified CA household.
 Most other states have no comparable incentive.

 The standards that'll unlock mass-market V2G in 2026-2027